AMENDED BYLAWS OF WIRELESS INTERNET SERVICE PROVIDERS’ ASSOCIATION

 4.7.1.
 Within three (3) business days after nominations close, the Secretary will provide each nominee with a uniform application for Directorship in a form approved by the Board.
 The application will specify a date between fourteen (14) and twenty-one (21) days after sending the applications to the nominees for when the applications are due to be returned to the Board.

 4.7.2.
 The Secretary will make the completed applications available to the Members for their review within three (3) days after the due date for the applications, except that the Secretary will redact the nominee’s home address, personal telephone number, social security number and similar personal identifying information, if provided in the application.

 4.8.
 Term Limitation.
-Commencing with the 2017 election of members, no natural person may serve as a Director for more than two (2) consecutive terms and more than four (4) total terms.
-Terms served prior to the 2017 election of directors do not count toward a Director’s term limitation.
+Commencing with the 2017 election of Directors, no natural person may serve as a Director for more than two (2) consecutive terms and more than four (4) total terms.
+Terms served prior to the 2017 election of Directors do not count toward a Director’s term limitation.

 4.9.
 Candidates’ Commitment.
 Prior to being elected, each nominee for Director must agree to use his or her best efforts to: